azavea/franklin/docs/0002-choose-a-pagination-strategy-and-implementation.md

 An upcoming release for the [STAC specification](https://github.com/radiantearth/stac-spec/blob/dev/CHANGELOG.md#changed) changes how pagination will be communicated in the API and simplifies implementation.
 In order to implement this we will need to update API responses for `/search` and `/collections/<id>/items/` to include a `next` link for paginating forward.
-Initial implementation should `base64` encode the primary key and for the last result in the current page.
+Initial implementation should `base64` encode the primary key for the last result in the current page.

 One thing that is unclear is how we should handle primary keys/identifiers when implementing `continuation` pagination.